History of the New York Yankees: 1903–1912: early years

 New York's performance declined in 1905, as numerous pitchers dealt with arm injuries and conditioning issues.
 After losing 18 of 25 games in May, the Highlanders ended the season in sixth.
 In its 1906 season, New York again contended for the AL championship.
 With 13 games left, the team held a one-game lead over the White Sox, but finished in second place three games behind Chicago.
 According to Appel, "What would follow would be a string of mediocre to bad seasons and not a very good attraction for baseball-crazed New York fans."
-New York recorded a fifth-place finish in 1907, with 70 wins, 22 fewer than the league champion Detroit Tigers.
-The 1908 and 1909 teams finished last and fifth, respectively, and there were multiple managerial changes in the period.
+Over the next three years, New York did not finish higher than fifth, and there were multiple managerial changes in the period.

 New York had a second-place finish in 1910, but did not seriously contend for the pennant.
 Manager George Stallings and first baseman Hal Chase, the team captain, clashed towards the end of the season; facing opposition from Ban Johnson, who wanted him to resign as manager, Stallings left the position.
 Chase managed New York's last 14 games.
 The following season, New York had a sixth-place finish.
 Early in the season, New York allowed the Giants to play in Hilltop Park after the Giants' stadium, the Polo Grounds, burned down; the arrangement lasted until June 28, when the rebuilt Polo Grounds opened.
 Chase resigned as manager before New York's 1912 season; Harry Wolverton accepted the position.
 That year, New York had a last-place finish with a record of 50–102, the winning percentage of .329 the lowest-ever for the club.

 After their first couple of seasons in New York City, team ownership infrequently invested in new players.
 The ownership group of Farrell and Devery spent their money on personal pursuits such as gambling, leaving them with little to put into the team.
 New York's star player, Chase, consorted frequently with gamblers.
 Author Jim Reisler dubbed him "the most crooked player to ever play the game" because of reports that he took part in game fixing.
 The club also had difficulty drawing fans to Hilltop Park.
 Appel wrote that "maybe the best thing you could say about the ballpark was that it never burned down."
 By the end of the 1912 season, Farrell was searching for a site to build a new stadium on.